Booking hold

-The predicate-query side of the engine.
-Hand the engine an activity, a location, and a time window — get back a 0-100 verdict with the full physics breakdown, per-dimension scores, and a confidence block.
-The booking-platform endpoint that decides whether tomorrow's session opens or closes.
+Turn a chosen place and time window into an explainable suitability verdict.
+Hand the engine an activity, a location and a window, and get back a 0-100 score, a plain verdict, the per-dimension drivers behind it and a confidence block.
+This is the endpoint that decides whether tomorrow's session opens or closes.

-A real-world predicate call for a kitesurf weekend at a known spot.
-The engine scores six physics dimensions independently against the kitesurfing profile's calibrated curves, then folds them into the 0-100 verdict the booking flow consumes.
+A worked call for a kitesurf weekend at a chosen spot.
+The engine scores six physics dimensions independently against the kitesurfing profile's scoring curves, then folds them into the 0-100 verdict the booking flow consumes.
+You read the score, the verdict, the confidence, and the drivers behind them.

 POST /v1/score